DOI-ONRR/onrr.gov-site/.github/ISSUE_TEMPLATE/update-existing-content.md

 **Fill out the following information:**

-* What is the web location URL for where the update should go:
+* Provide the web location URL for where the update should go:

-* What is the file URL that needs updating:
+* Provide the file URL that needs updating:

 * Please give us any text that needs to be updated: